 Nope, I haven’t abandoned the DadBlog, it is still absolutely a thing… I’d say it’s been hard to find time, but if that were true I wouldn’t have been pumping out random posts about parks in Medway, my ancestors or how we’re trying to cut down our food budget.
 Truth is that I’ve struggled to find a way to write down and share about Charlotte joining us.
-Need to get on with it though, I know that in the years to come these posts will be great to read back on and remember what we are going through right now.
+Need to get on with it though, I know that sharing what we are going through right now will be great to read back on.
 So here goes..

-We did find that changing bottles helped a lot.
+We did find that changing bottles helped a lot too.
 We tried the MAM bottles, then moved to the Tommee Tippee regular bottles.
-We’ve settled on the Tommee Tippee Advanced Anti-Colic which seem to be working really well.
-There’s Advanced and non-Advanced, the difference is that the Advanced ones have a green top and a straw that goes in the middle of the bottle to help with air (I guess).
-Just this last week we’ve moved from the 150ml to the 260ml bottles.
-Charlotte now has about 6oz per feed and about 5 or so feeds a day.
-She drinks a bottle much faster than she used to, despite the teet in the bottle being the same!
+We’ve settled now on the Tommee Tippee Advanced Anti-Colic bottles which seem to be working really well.
+There’s Advanced and non-Advanced, the difference is that the Advanced ones have a green top and a straw that goes in the middle of the bottle to help with air flow (I guess).
+Just this last week we’ve moved from the 150ml to the bigger 260ml bottles.
+Charlotte now has about 6oz per feed and about 5 or 6 feeds a day. she is pretty consistent with knowing when its been fours hours since the last bottle.
+She now drinks a bottle much faster than she used to, despite the teet in the bottle being the same.
 We usually wind her about two or three times during a feed, getting her to burp is very rewarding!
 We have a Tommee Tippee Perfect Prep machine which has made making bottles so much easier.
 We also have a compartmentalised formula container which means you just have to dump the pre-measured formula in the bottle and then push the button on the machine.
 This is a great system.
 We have a belief that Charlotte is beginning to recognise the noise of the Perfect Prep machine, because sometimes she’ll stop crying, or at least calm down a little once she hears it (could totally be wrong!).

 We’re not experts in this, but we’ve been following her development quite closely.
 The first thing we noticed was her looking at certain black and white shapes.
 By week four or five we noticed her first smiles to us (which is the most adorable thing).
 About 6 weeks she was beginning to really focus on things, change what she was looking at and even move her head to follow.
 She’s slowly started to make more noises and will ‘chat’ when she’s quite content and awake, this is really cute unless it’s the middle of the night.